infradom/ecopower_dynamic_grid_prices/README.md

 # Known problems
 - Configuration menu: Entering scaling factors or offsets that contain zero's does not always work due to an error in HA.
 Use the arrow keys (and additonal less relevant non-zero digits) as a workaround.
+- If your config menues have incomplete descriptions, make sure to clear your browser cache for this site.

 # Entities created:
 This integration will create entitites for the Ecopower injection and consumption prices.